AlpineCurt/capstone2-frontend/README.md

 ### Trivia Database

 Using the [Open Trivia DB](https://opentdb.com/), the game provides over 4,000 multiple-choice questions.
 If users play more than one game together, a token is used to ensure they don't get the same questions again.
+Note:  The front end communicates with only the [back end](https://github.com/AlpineCurt/capstone2-backend).
+API calls to OpenTDB are handled there.

 ### Chatting